Rethinking mobility and urban futures in a resource-constrained world

 05 December 2025 – Yoshitsugu Hayashi, Executive Committee member of the Club of Rome and President of its Japanese Association, has spent his life weaving together science, policy and humanity.
 He reflects on his work with communications fellow Yvonne Wambua.

-It began with the creation of a horizontal graduate school at Nagoya University in 2000.
-This was the first of its kind in Japan, designed to bring together earth sciences, engineering, social sciences, law, economics and even philosophy under one roof.
-Our idea was that sustainability cannot be understood through one discipline alone but must be experienced as an interconnected whole.
-While I was dean, I invited Ernst von Weizsäcker, then co-president of the Club of Rome, to join us many times as a speaker and peer reviewer.
+While serving as dean, I invited Ernst von Weizsäcker, then co-president of the Club of Rome, to join us many times as a speaker and peer reviewer.
 Through these exchanges and with encouragement from Ernst and Roberto Peccei, I became a full member.
-For me, it is about belonging to a community that shares a commitment to holistic, human-centred sustainability.
+For me, it meant belonging to a community that shares a commitment to holistic, human-centred sustainability—a natural extension of what we were building in Nagoya.

 On the Executive Committee, I worked to establish a more systematic and fair process for welcoming new members.
 Instead of relying only on personal recommendations, we introduced criteria to ensure diversity by gender, geography and field of expertise.
 It may sound technical, but what it really means is creating a space where voices from underrepresented regions and perspectives are heard and valued.